danmazzella/finalpoint-web/documentation/APP_REDIRECT_PAGE.md

 - Implement deep linking for users who already have the app installed
 - Add A/B testing for different redirect strategies
 - Include app store ratings and reviews information
+- Expand mobile app integration to more pages
+- Add push notification prompts for mobile users